-The successful development of our product candidates and commercialization of Strimvelis and our product candidates, if approved, is highly uncertain.
+The successful development of our product candidates and continued commercialization of Strimvelis, of Libmeldy, and of our other product candidates, if approved, is highly uncertain.
 This is due to the numerous risks and uncertainties associated with product development and commercialization, including the following:

-- completing research and preclinical development of our product candidates and identifying attractive new gene therapy product candidates; - conducting and fully enrolling clinical trials in the development of our product candidates, including maintaining or resuming enrollment as a result of the COVID-19 pandemic; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete registrational clinical trials that achieve their primary endpoints; - launching and commercializing product candidates for which we obtain regulatory and marketing approval by expanding our existing sales force, marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - maintaining marketing authorization and related regulatory compliance for Strimvelis in the European Union; - qualifying for, and maintaining, adequate coverage and reimbursement by government and private payors for Strimvelis and any product candidate for which we obtain marketing approval; - establishing and maintaining supply and manufacturing processes and relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development of our product candidates and the market demand for Strimvelis and any of our product candidates for which we obtain marketing approval; - obtaining market acceptance of Strimvelis and our product candidates, if approved, as viable treatment options with acceptable safety profiles; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed, including robust quality systems and compliance systems; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations under such arrangements; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.
+- completing research and preclinical development of our product candidates and identifying attractive new gene therapy product candidates; - conducting and fully enrolling clinical trials in the development of our product candidates, including maintaining or resuming enrollment as a result of the COVID-19 pandemic; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete registrational clinical trials that achieve their primary endpoints; - launching and commercializing product candidates for which we obtain regulatory and marketing approval by expanding our existing sales force, marketing and distribution infrastructure or, alternatively, collaborating with a commercialization partner; - maintaining marketing authorization and related post-marketing commitments for regulatory compliance for Strimvelis in the European Union; - qualifying for, and maintaining, adequate coverage and reimbursement by government and private payors for Strimvelis and any product candidate for which we obtain marketing approval; - establishing and maintaining supply and manufacturing processes and relationships with third parties that can provide adequate, in both amount and quality, products and services to support clinical development of our product candidates and the market demand for Strimvelis and any of our product candidates for which we obtain marketing approval; - obtaining market acceptance of Strimvelis, if sales resume, and our product candidates, if approved, as viable treatment options with acceptable long-term safety profiles; - addressing any competing technological and market developments; - implementing additional internal systems and infrastructure, as needed, including robust quality systems and compliance systems; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter and performing our obligations under such arrangements; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.

-A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
+A change in the outcome of any of these variables with respect to the development of a product or product candidate could mean a significant change in the costs and timing associated with the development of that product or product candidate.
 For example, if the FDA, EMA or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development and we may never succeed in obtaining regulatory approval for any of our product candidates.
+If the EMA or another regulatory body determines that the safety profile of Strimvelis is no longer acceptable as a result of the adverse event described above, our ability to commercialize Strimvelis would be impaired.